Looking for something specific?

 - plane/train/bus tickets

 Students should contact their instructor(s) notifying them of the situation.
 Original copies of the documentation should be brought in the Science Undergraduate Office when the student is able to do so.
 Students should be aware that when documentation is registered in the Science Undergraduate Office, all of their Science instructors (i.e., courses with subject BIOL, CHEM, EARTH, MNS, PHYS, SCI, and SCBUS) will be notified.
 The following points should be noted:

-- If the documentation suggests a severe set of circumstances, this indicates students are unable to engage in any academic studies during the period indicated.
-Thus, if students attend classes/labs, submit assignments/reports or write tests/exams during this period, students will be accused of “misrepresentation”; an academic offence, which carries a severe penalty, including suspension.
+- If the documentation suggests a severe set of circumstances, this indicates students are unable to engage in any academic studies during the specified period.
+Thus, if students attend classes/labs, submit assignments/reports or write tests/exams during this period, students will be accused of “misrepresentation”; an academic offence, which carries a severe penalty that includes suspension.

 Students that have been absent from classes for two weeks, or longer, should follow-up with their individual instructors and their academic advisor, to assess whether their schedule of lectures or labs is still viable.
 For example, some students cannot complete a lab course, no matter the circumstances, if multiple labs have been missed.

 A) How do I transfer to Science from another faculty?

 B) How do I transfer from Science to another faculty?

 For students considering transferring from Science into another Faculty, it's in your best interest to speak with an academic advisor from the new faculty.
 They can advise you regarding how to transfer, which courses to choose that will count for transfer assessment, and when you can expect an answer to your request.
 To begin the process, you will need to complete a Plan Modification/Internal Transfer Form and file this request for your next term with the new faculty.
 A decision will be made once your current term grades are available.
 You will then be notified of the decision and can proceed, if approved, to chose your courses during your enrolment appointment.